← Back to Bipolar I Disorder

 • More talkative than usual or pressure to keep talking.

-• Flight of ideas or racing thoughts.
+• Flight of ideas or the subjective experience that thoughts are racing.

 Criterion C